SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * protocol version, *1 octet*
 * message's sequential number, *4 octets*, unsigned integer
+* environment object's ID, *1 octet*, unsigned integer
 * agent's port, *2 octets*, unsigned integer
 * message type, *1 octet*

-This document describes protocol version 1, so the first octet of the message should contain 1.
+This document describes protocol version 2, so the first octet of the message should contain 2.

 Sequential numbers are set by the agent and required by him to make sense out of responses.
 Simulator should just copy that field from the message it is responding to.

+Environment object's ID should be 0 when message is sent by/to the robot and non-zero when message is sent by/to the environment controller.

 Message types are mapped from names to numbers as follows: